bediger4000/kalah/README.md

 and play instances of the game against each other.
 Use "-R" on one of the two instances so the programs print boards that look the same.

-There's nothing magic about minimax using 6 move lookahead, or Monte Carlo Tree Search using 500,000 iterations.
+There's nothing magic about minimax using 6 move look ahead, or Monte Carlo Tree Search using 500,000 iterations.
 I found them empirically.
 Both move choice algorithms can usually beat me if they move first,